-- 8.4.1 Consistent with MDE regulations, UMB requires that all radioactive material users (except those who may be excepted due to the incidental nature of their expected exposures) successfully complete a radiation safety-training course consisting of two parts: Radiation Safety Fundamentals and Radiation Safety Program Practical Knowledge. - 8.4.2 All occupationally exposed individuals are expected to schedule attendance in the general radiation safety-training course (parts 1 and 2) within sixty days of registering with Radiation Safety Office/EHS.
-Prospective radioactive material users who have prior education, training, and/or experience in radiation safety may be excepted from attending Part 1 "Radiation Protection Fundamentals," in accordance with UMB's implementing procedures. - 8.4.3 Upon completion of the required training, each student shall successfully complete appropriate written examinations.
+- 8.4.1 Consistent with MDE regulations, UMB requires that all radioactive material users (except those who may be excepted due to the incidental nature of their expected exposures) successfully complete a radiation safety-training course. - 8.4.2 All occupationally exposed individuals are expected to schedule attendance in the general radiation safety-training course within sixty days of registering with Radiation Safety Office/EHS. - 8.4.3 Upon completion of the required training, each student shall successfully complete appropriate written examinations.
 UMB may implement other arrangements (e.g., oral examinations) for individuals having special needs, such as language deficiencies. - 8.4.4 Refresher training shall be provided as necessary to ensure that radiation workers are provided the latest site specific and other updated radiation protection information. - 8.4.5 UMB will develop, maintain, and implement written procedures to establish the minimum content of the Radiation Safety Training Program in accordance with the applicable requirements of COMAR and UMB's radioactive materials licenses.
 In addition to the minimum content required by COMAR and UMB's radioactive material licenses, UMB will enhance the training as necessary to address issues related to implementation of UMB's Radiation Safety Program, any applicable incidents or events, results of audits or other program reviews, and other issues deemed pertinent by the RSC.